Why should we care about Adoption

 Adoption is for childless couples only – Adoption needs to be viewed beyond the parent’s need.
 There are several parents who are adopting children in addition of or even without requiring to have their biological kids.
 Adopting a child does not mean that you should not or cannot have your biological children.

-Older children do not bond well – 80% of the parents registered for adoption in India opt for an infant or youngest possible child owing to this misconception.
-Older children are more responsible, have a more stable health and bond better with age appropriate parents.
+Children above 2 years of age do not bond well – 80% of the parents registered for adoption in India opt for an infant or youngest possible child owing to this misconception.
+Children over 2 years of age are often more responsible, may have a more stable health and could bond better with age appropriate parents.
+Often these children have more stable health, and moreover the most prominent features of their overall health are already visible, so that an informed decision can be taken by the prospective parent.